 Development of High-Performance HMI PhilosophyThe basic principles of High-Performance HMI and the Development of High-Performance HMI

 Welcome back to our series of High-Performance HMI.
 In the previous installments, we covered the current state of HMI’s and justification of change to High-Performance HMI as well as the Fundamentals of High-Performance HMI and High-Performance HMI standards.
-In this installment of the series, we are going to talk about the basic principles of High-Performance HMI and the Development of High-Performance HMI Philosophy.
+In this installment of the series, we are going to talk about the basic High-Performance HMI working principles and the Development of High-Performance HMI Philosophy.

 If you need HMIs for your projects, you can easily order them online from the RealPars marketplace.

 When developing a High-Performance HMI, one of the main principles is the use of moving analog indicators with a moving pointer instead of only a numerical display.